amorgan101010/arch-setup/README.md

 - The mount and unmount scripts are both fully functional!

+- A quick QoL tweak to Gnome I have needed for literally years: <https://askubuntu.com/questions/69776/how-do-i-alt-tab-between-windows-using-gnome-3>

+  - Presumably, another binary thing stuck in that `dconf` directory

+- Time to bring the format script up to par with the rest

+  - I won't do it just yet, but this and the partitioning script are begging for a "home" flag that at least gives the *option* of a separate home directory

+- I'm pretty sure the format device script works, but I'm afraid to actually uncomment the actions

+  - I feel like it needs a prompt to do something as serious as formatting a partition...

+    - With a `-y` flag to override, of course!

+- Ugh, time to learn how to make user prompts...

 ## TODO

 - [Add Gnome Tweaks and themes to Dotfiles repo](https://unix.stackexchange.com/questions/426322/how-do-i-use-the-plain-text-mode-of-dconf/426348#426348)